natecraddock/ziglua/docs.md

 ### `string` vs `lstring`

 The "string" variant functions vs the "lstring" functions only differ by returning the length of the string.
-In ziglua, the lstring functions are all named "bytes" instead.
+In Ziglua, the lstring functions are all named "bytes" instead.
 For example, `lua_tolstring` is `Lua.toBytes`.
 This is because these functions are typically used in cases when the string _might_ contain zeros before the null-terminating zero.

 The "string" variant functions are safe to use when the string is known to be null terminated without inner zeros.

+The length of the returned string is almost always needed, so `Lua.toString() returns a zero-terminated Zig slice of the bytes with the correct length.

 ### `lua_pushvfstring`

 This function has been omitted because Zig does not have a va_list type, and `Lua.pushFString` works well enough for string formatting if variadic args are really needed.

-The length of the returned string is almost always needed, so `Lua.toString() returns a zero-terminated Zig slice of the bytes with the correct length.

 ### `lua_tointegerx` and `lua_tonumberx`